-- Each grade level will have it's own traffic loop which is described on the Drop-Off and Pick-Up Zones Map. - If a family has more than one Evergreen student, we ask that you use the traffic loop assigned to your youngest child.
-Your older child will be asked to use the sidewalks to walk over to their class's zone at the beginning of the day, and from their zone to your vehicle at the end of the day. - As a safety measure, we will require any family member who comes to pick up their child to fill out a Pick-Up Slip which will include the Student's Name, Family Member's Name, and Family Member Signature.
-Booklets of Pick-Up Slips will be provided to each family to use when needed. - Immediately following the school day each classroom of students will be taken out to their zone by a school employee. - As families enter the pick-up zone of their traffic circle, school employees will be notified that their ride is here so they can help prepare the child to walk to the vehicle. - Family members must stay in their vehicle while in the traffic loop. - All vehicles MUST be parked along the curb at the time their child is loading into the vehicle.
-We strongly recommend that your child enter the car on the curb side of the vehicle. - Once your child has safely entered your vehicle, you are asked to carefully move into the left lane of traffic and use the appropriate parking lot exit.
+- Each grade level will have its own traffic loop which is described on the Drop-Off and Pick-Up Zones Map. - If a family has more than one Evergreen student, we ask that you use the traffic loop assigned to your youngest child.
+Your older child will be asked to use the sidewalks to walk over to their building entrance doors at the beginning of the day, and from their building exit doors to your vehicle at the end of the day. - As a safety measure, we will require any family member who comes to pick up their child to fill out a Pick-Up Slip which will include the Student's Name, Family Member's Name, and Family Member Signature.
+Booklets of Pick-Up Slips will be provided to each family to use when needed. - Immediately following the school day each classroom of students will be taken out to their traffic loop by a school employee. - As families enter the traffic loop, school employees will be notified that their ride is here so they can help prepare the child to walk to the vehicle. - Family members must stay in their vehicle while in the traffic loop. - All vehicles MUST be parked along the curb at the time their child is loading into the vehicle.
+We strongly recommend that your child enter the car on the curb side of the vehicle. - Once your child has safely entered your vehicle, you are asked to carefully move into the left lane of traffic or follow the vehicles moving along the curb and use the appropriate parking lot exit.

 As families travel through the traffic loop, we ask for patience, understanding, and an abundance of caution to avoid any accidents or unnecessary conflicts.
-We're confident that, if we work together for the benefit of our students, our drop-off and pick-up process will be successful.
+We are confident that, if we work together for the benefit of our students, our drop-off and pick-up process will be successful.